EN

 Phlebolymphoedema

 Phlebolymphoedema almost exclusively develops on the legs.
-It is the consequence of a phlebological disease, i.e. a disorder of the venous system.
-Phlebolymphoedema can be caused by, for example, varicose veins or also a thrombosis.
-If an oedema that developed as a consequence of a venous disorder (phleboedema) remains untreated, the lymphatic system will become overloaded over time.
-The tissues harden and a phlebolymphoedema will develop.
+It is the consequence of a phlebological condition, i.e. a disorder of the cardiovascular system such as varicose veins or thrombosis.
+Due to increased pressure in the veins, more fluid is pressed out of the blood vessels into the tissue.
+If a temporary oedema that developed as a consequence of a venous disorder (phleboedema) remains untreated, the lymphatic system will become overloaded over time.
+The tissue hardens and phlebolymphoedema will develop.

-The symptoms of lymphoedema can be categorised into internally experienced symptoms and externally visible symptoms.
+The symptoms of lymphoedema can be categorised into internally perceptible symptoms and externally visible symptoms.
 You can use the following signs to identify whether you are potentially suffering from lymphoedema.

 The symptoms of lymphoedema